-Of course, millions of coins are exposed to fires each year, in many cases through accidental purposes.
+Of course, millions of coins are exposed to fire each year, in many cases through accidental purposes.
 So it’s easy to understand why there are so many coins with raised bumps floating around out there in circulation.

 What was that?… You think it’s gas bubbles on your coin?

-Perhaps… It’s possible that the bubble on your clad coin was caused by some chemical reaction between clad layers, but these generally originate back to post-mint heat damage.
+Perhaps.
+It’s possible that the bubble on your clad coin was caused by some chemical reaction between clad layers, but these generally originate back to post-mint heat damage.

-Error Coins With Bubbles
+Examples Of Error Coins With Bubbles

 Here are some of the most likely types of coin errors involving bubbles and other oddities that resemble bubbling: